7,729 people live in Alki Beach, where the median age is 45 and the average individual income is $98,296. Data provided by the U.S. Census Bureau.

 White Collar:

-There's plenty to do around Alki, including shopping, dining, nightlife, parks, and more.
+There's plenty to do around Alki Beach, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Vital T Leaf, Solidcore - Queen Anne, and LOFT FITNESS.
+Explore popular things to do in the area, including The 3rd Little Pig, Hot Chocolat, and Peak Performance Personal Training.

 | Name | Category | Distance | Reviews |